 - A. Turn channel on/off

 - B. Coupling (DC, AC, or GND)

 - C. Bandwidth limit (Full, 200 MHz, or 20 MHz)

 - D. Probe settings including attenuation (1X, 10X, 100X, or custom) and probe check.
+If an active probe is connected, it shows the information and setup of the active probe

 - E. Set the label text.
 Click to recall the label setting.
 Users can customize the text and display of the label

 - F. Quickly apply a specified operation (Trigger, FFT, Simple Measure, Cursor, Search, DVM, Histogram, Mask Test, Counter, and AWG) to the current channel

 - G. Impedance

 - H. Units for the channel

 - I. Deskew

 - J. Enable/disable invert

 - K. Trace visible/hidden